 If I am given the chance, I will most definitely go again, maybe Tuesday and Thursday next year… If you cannot stay there (most hotels are fully booked and even if you find one, they are very expensive), I would again use public transit to get to and from Davos.

 What’s your opinion about the World Economic Forum?
 Have you ever attended a WEF event?
 How do you use such events to network and benefit your business?
 What tips could you give a start-up to get the most out of such an event?
 Tell us all about it, we’d love to hear your story!
 We will respond to your comment in no time.

-Oh, and here is another picture with Danilo Panarese (left) and Bibop G. Gresta, Co-Founder and current Chairman of Hyperloop Transportation Technologies (HTT), after we met him a second time and had another cheerful chat.
+Oh, and here is another picture with Arman Sarhaddar and Bibop G. Gresta, Co-Founder and current Chairman of Hyperloop Transportation Technologies (HTT), after we met him a second time and had another cheerful chat at the bar.